krishang118/NyayaAI/README.md

 4. Install Ollama & set up DeepSeek-R1 (7b).
 5. Run all the files, one-by-one, starting from data extraction, then building the KG, and training the GNN.
 After that, you can directly run the chatbot python file to access the system via the streamlit interface.

-## Research Paper

-For detailed methodology and results, you may refer to the uploaded research paper `Nyaya AI.pdf`.

 ## Contributing

 Contributions are welcome!